JianguoZhang1994/DLND-image-classification/README.md

 `pip install tensorflow tqdm matplotlib numpy`

-***Note in macOS/Linux, when you install tensorflow, it will install related tools like numpy, six, wheel automatically, but you may also need to install tqdm and some other tools needed.***
+***Note in macOS/Linux, when you install tensorflow, it will install related tools like numpy, six, wheel automatically, but you may also need to install tqdm and some other tools if needed.***

 **Run** dlnd_image_classification.ipynb